SchoolOfCode/w9_backend-project-tom-hannah-ben-and-idman/README.md

 To reset database write into your terminal `npm dbResetPortfolio`.
 This script includes the path of the delete, create and  populate portfolio files.

 ## Env variables: what to name your envs to link up an external db
+You can use Heroku credentials in .env file to link to external database.

 ## Tests - what are they testing for, i.e. what can you be sure will be OK if the tests pass